 I go to shake his hand, and he pulls me down and he hugs me.
 And when I went to walk away, he grabbed me by the arm and he had to tell everybody who I was and what I did.
 And I said it right to him, I said, “I don’t agree with everything you do, but I respect you and I find you to be the most humble person I’ve ever met.”
 He’s so sincere and humble.

-I went on Fox and Friends in the morning a couple weeks later because everybody in the media kept calling me every day 20 times a day asking me who were the three responders who went to
+I went on Fox and Friends in the morning a couple weeks later because everybody in the media kept calling me every day 20 times a day asking me who were the three responders who went to Cuba, and I wouldn’t tell them.

 They put me on there with another 9/11 responder who is anti-Michael Moore.
-In the green room, he’s telling everybody that Michael Moore’s people approached him to go to
+In the green room, he’s telling everybody that Michael Moore’s people approached him to go to Cuba, which they never did, because I gave them the original list.

 I went up to the guy and I said, “Look, you’re a 9/11 responder, I love you, I’ll even help you,” and I have helped this guy a couple times before.
 And I said, “If you go out there on national TV live and say that they approached you, I will call you a liar.
 I will verbally abuse you.”